Rajasagar/Data-analysis-of-YouTube-india/README.md

 * 5.Correlation between like, dislikes and comment count
 * 6.How many video are uploaded in different months
-* 7.How many video are uploaded in different years and many more you can see in this analysis.
+* 7.How many video are uploaded in different years and many more you can see in this data analysis.